rameshwar-git/agentcon-pizza-workshop/docs/4_add-knowledge.md

-# Chapter 3: Adding Knowledge with File Search
+# Adding Knowledge with File Search

 In the previous chapters, you created a basic agent and gave it instructions through a system prompt.
 Now it’s time to **make your agent smarter** by grounding it in **your own data**.